James Graham (playwright): Reception

-For his 2025 play Punch, theater critic Greg Evans writes that the play offers a "fine cast" and calls out Harrison's "tremendously affecting performance" but found the play too often felt "like a PSA for the restorative justice procedure."
+For his 2025 play Punch, theatre critic Greg Evans writes that the play offers a "fine cast" and calls out Harrison's "tremendously affecting performance" but found the play too often felt "like a PSA for the restorative justice procedure."

+In 2026 the New Statesman deemed him "the writer for our era."

 Recognition and honours

-In 2018, Graham won his first Olivier Award, for Labour of Love as Best New Comedy (his other play Ink was nominated for an Olivier in the same year).

-He won his second Olivier Award for Best New Play in 2024, for Dear England.
+In 2018, Graham won his first Olivier Award: Best New Comedy for Labour of Love.
+His other play, Ink, was nominated for Best New Play in the same year.
+He won his second Olivier Award in 2024: Best New Play for Dear England.
+He won his third in 2026: Best New Play for Punch.

 In June 2018, Graham was elected Fellow of the Royal Society of Literature in its "40 Under 40" initiative.
 In January 2019, Graham's life and work was the subject of an in-depth BBC One documentary as part of the Imagine series.
 In May 2019, his play This House was voted Play of the Decade in Bloomsbury Publishing's "60 Years of Modern Plays" public vote.

 He was appointed Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to drama and young people in British theatre.
 In June 2024, the New Statesman included Graham in The Left Power List 2024, the magazine's "guide to the 50 most influential people in progressive politics".